-The pump is designed to operate at approximately 60 cycles per minute through a gearbox with A 30:36:1 ratio and a 1750 RPM maximum input drive.
-Make certain that the electric motor installed does not exceed this rpm; otherwise, pump components may be destroyed.
+The pump is designed to operate at approximately 60 cycles per minute through a gearbox with a 30.36:1 ratio at a maximum input speed of 1800 RPM.
+Make certain that the electric motor installed does not exceed this RPM.
+Operation at higher RPM can cause pump components to be damaged or destroyed.